croz-ltd/dpcmder/README.md

   - clone an object
   - view object status
   - view object details (service, policy, match or rule)
+- status mode (as JSON or XML information)
+  - view DataPower statuses
+  - TODO: add names (instead of indexes) for different status classes (currently only StylesheetCachingSummary shows proper names)
+  - TODO: add XSL Stylesheet cache flush action (+ other similar for other caches)
 - common functions for file and object maintenance mode
   - dpcmder view history (back / forward / jump)
   - filter and search items in the current view